rwynn/monstache/README.md

 ### Changes from previous versions

 Monstache now defaults to use change streams instead of tailing the oplog for changes.
-Without an configuration monstache watches the entire MongoDB deployment.
-You can specify specific namespaces to watch by setting the option `change-stream-namespaces` to an arry of strings.
+Without any configuration monstache watches the entire MongoDB deployment.
+You can specify specific namespaces to watch by setting the option `change-stream-namespaces` to an array of strings.

-The interface for golang plugins have changed due to the switch to the new driver.
+The interface for golang plugins has changed due to the switch to the new driver.
 Previously the API exposed a `Session` field typed as a `*mgo.Session`.
 Now that has been replaced with a `MongoClient` field which has the type `*mongo.Client`.